 September 18, 2018

-On September 18th, 2018, four women who have successfully led the Los Angeles region through many crises, recounted their experiences managing the 2018 event at LAX airport, the San Bernardino terrorist attack, and several wildfires throughout Southern California.
+On September 18th, 2018, four individuals who have successfully led the Los Angeles region through many crises, recounted their experiences managing the 2018 event at LAX airport, the San Bernardino terrorist attack, and several wildfires throughout Southern California.
 All four women spoke to the need to share information between departments during an emergency and to share information with the public so they may be empowered to act.

 Director of Emergency Management, Orange County Sheriff’s Department